AresMUSH/aresmush.com/subdomain-tos.md

 ---
 title: AresMUSH Subdomain Terms of Service
 description:
-layout: page
+layout: tutorial
+installTutorial: true
+tutorialName: Installing AresMUSH
+tutorialIndex: tutorials/install
+prevstep: getting-a-hostname
+nextstep: ports
 tags:
 - install
 - hosting
 ---

-You can request an AresMUSH subdomain (yourmush.aresmush.com) for your game by [contacting Faraday ("the author") directly](/feedback.html).
+You can request an AresMUSH subdomain (yourmush.aresmush.com) for your game by [contacting Faraday of Wordsmyth Creations ("the author") directly](/feedback.html).

 AresMUSH subdomains are provided free of charge with the following conditions: